I. General Principles

 Certain student groups have established decision-making bodies which receive and investigate all allegations of violations of their legislation, procedures, or policies.
 The pendency before the decision-making body of any student group of any case arising from an incident alleged to constitute a violation of this Code, shall not bar or postpone proceedings under this Code.

-V. University Student Judicial Code Procedures
+V. University Student Conduct Code Procedures

 - Initiation of Proceedings